I've lived in Indiana for much of my life, and I've explored lots of what the state has to offer. I can show you what's here to enjoy.

-Shades State Park in Indiana
+Shades State Park Trails

 Shades State Park lies in west central Indiana along Sugar Creek, outside of Crawfordsville, Indiana.
 It includes 2,200 acres of land that is believed to have once been inhabited by the Piankeshaw Indians, a Miami Tribe, and was later home to a mineral springs resort.

 Today the park offers camping and hiking, about 10 miles of it in total, for those who simply love the ravines and wooded area it contains.
-Most of the trails are fairly short although they can be rugged at times.
+Most of the trails are fairly short, although they can be rugged at times.
 Learn a bit more about Shades and take a look at the area through the pictures and video on this page.

 First, a few things to know about the park.

 - There is no lodging in the park.
 No cabins or inn but primitive camping is available and includes a bathhouse and modern hookups.

 - There is also no dining such as a restaurant at the park, but there are a number of picnic tables and pavilions with grills.

 - Bicycles are not allowed on trails.